rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 ## Advanced Kustomer Transformations

-When the **Advanced Kustomer Transformation** option is enabled, Rudderstack will update the payload as per Kustomer's requirements.
+When the **Advanced Kustomer Transformation** option is enabled, RudderStack will update the payload as per Kustomer's requirements.

 The following behaviour is expected: